EricRohlfs/jetbot_wiki/Bill-of-Materials.md

 ## Jetson Nano Essentials

 First, you'll need these components to use Jetson Nano Developer Kit.
-If you're already working with Nano you probably have them on hand.
+If you're already working with Nano you may have some of them on hand.

 |  **Part** | **Specifications** | **Quantity** | **Cost** | **Purchase URL** |
 | --- | --- | --: | --: | --- |